The Exorcist: 10 creepy details from the scariest movie ever made

 6.)
 Another changing face on The Exorcist

-If you didn’t know about Smith’s expert make-up skills, you’d be forgiven for thinking: Max von Sydow has held up really well over the past 40 years!
+If you didn't know about Smith's expert makeup skills, you'd be forgiven for thinking that Max von Sydow was in his 80s in the '70s!

-“His make up took four hours a day,” says Friedkin.
-For the opening scenes at a desert archaeology dig – which were shot in Mosul, Iraq – the heat soared above 120 degrees, which made the process all the more brutal for the actor.
+"His makeup took four hours a day," said Friedkin.
+For the opening scenes at a desert archaeology dig — which were shot in Mosul, Iraq — the heat soared above 120 degrees, making the process all the more brutal for the actor.

 7.)
 A voice actress, possessed by real personal demons

-“I remembered from dramatic radio, this great actress Mercedes McCambridge, who worked a lot with Orson Welles and the great radio performers.
-I remembered she had a kind of neutral sound,” the director recalled.
-He tracked her down to a stage production of Who’s Afraid of Virginia Woolf in Dallas, and got her to come see a rough cut of the film.
+"I remembered from dramatic radio, this great actress Mercedes McCambridge, who worked a lot with Orson Welles and the great radio performers.
+I remembered she had a kind of neutral sound," the director recalled.
+He tracked her down to a stage production of Who's Afraid of Virginia Woolf? in Dallas and got her to watch a rough cut of the film.

 "Afterward, she said: 'Do you know anything about me?
 What do you know about me?'" he recalled.
 "I said, 'Only that you're a really great actress and I remember your voice from 25, 30 years ago.'

 "She said, 'Well…I'm a practicing Catholic,' she said, 'And I am also a drunk.
 I went through AA, and I've had many deep psychological problems, and the church has been like a rock for me.'"